hyperifyio/goagent/docs/reference/img_create.md

 # Image generation tool (img_create)

+See ADR‑0006 for design rationale and links: [../adr/0006-image-generation-tool-img_create.md](../adr/0006-image-generation-tool-img_create.md)

 Generate image(s) via an OpenAI‑compatible Images API and either save PNG files into your repository (default) or return base64 on demand.
 This tool is invoked by the agent as a function tool using JSON over stdin/stdout with strict timeouts and no shell.

 ## Contracts